 After receiving 42 applications, the Class of 2018 could finally be formed.
 A check for applicability by The Spindle team, a pitch during the Audition & Feed Forward and a firm assessment by our jury of experts followed.
-Nine diverse teams have survived and will kick-off The Spindle Summer Labs 2018 this Friday!
+Eight diverse teams have survived and will kick-off The Spindle Summer Labs 2018 this Friday!

 Pitching for participation

 The serious, yet uplifting pitches covered many topics.
 From introducing new technologies to improve the needs assessments for refugees to educating children on the risks of mines.
-Despite the obvious efforts, the jury was strict and decided that only nine teams could enter the Spindle Summer Labs.
+Despite the obvious efforts, the jury was strict and decided that only eight teams could enter the Spindle Summer Labs.
 Take a look at this short clip of the Audition & Feed Forward to get an insight into the cheerful afternoon.

 These are the teams: